Braveheart was a ‘90s movie set in 13th century Scotland.

 Different generations have different values.

-I mean, Homer Simpson was once a baby boomer, and then Gen X… Will he eventually be a Millennial?
+I mean, Homer Simpson was once a baby boomer, and then Gen X . . . so is he a Millennial now?

 As cultures change, we find new ways to tell ourselves old stories.